bbglab/openvariant/docs/_build/html/_sources/user_guide/tasks.rst.txt

 ------------------------------

 It will show on the stdout (standard out) the whole parsed output.
 This task can be also executed with :ref:`Command-line interface`.
-Check, :ref:`Cat examples` for more cases.
+Check, Cat examples in :ref:`Tasks examples` for more cases.

 .. code-block:: python